NREL/bifacial_radiance/docs/sphinx/source/whatsnew/pending.rst

 * :py:class:`~bifacial_radiance.AnalysisObj` has new function `getResults` to bundle and return irradiance scan results in dataframe form.
 * :py:class:`~bifacial_radiance.AnalysisObj` has new function `groundAnalysis` to run a ground scan under the row-row pitch of the scene to support AgriPV applications. (:pull:`499`)
 * :py:class:`~bifacial_radiance.RadianceObj` has new function `analysis1axisground` to run a ground scan under the row-row pitch of the scene for 1-axis tracked scenes. (:pull:`499`)
+* :py:class:`~bifacial_radiance.RadianceObj` has new intermediate function `readWeatherData` which can take raw metdata time series and metadata dict to generate a :py:class:`~bifacial_radiance.MetObj`.
+Useful for e.g. bringing in raw NSRDB data. (:pull:`496`)

 Bug fixes
 ~~~~~~~~~